-The Centre’s Community Program offers bursaries – one way we strive to make mindfulness accessible to the community.
-Individuals interested in attending a mindfulness therapy group but cannot afford to pay the full fee can apply to our MBCT, Diabetes, CBT, and other personal therapy programs through our Bursary Program.
+The Centre’s Community Program offers financial aid through our bursaries – one way we strive to make mindfulness accessible to the community.
+Individuals interested in attending a mindfulness therapy group but cannot afford to pay the full fee can apply to our MBCT, MBSR, and other personal therapy programs through our Bursary Program.
 It does not apply to introductory workshops.

 Are you eligible?

 - Able to participate in a group setting

 - Not in crisis or currently suffering from acute conditions such as severe depression or psychosis

 Individuals who fall within the following income brackets are encouraged to apply.
 Refer to the chart below to see if you qualify.